GoHypernet/hypernet-protocol/packages/contracts/README.md

 registry is used for identity or authenticity verification in which the `tokenId` may not be known *a priori* but the label is (for instance when label is a URL).
 Entries in an NFR are referred to, within the protocol, as Non-Fungible Identities (NFIs).

-Each NFR has a `REGISTRAR_ROLE`, which can register new identities, a `REGISTRAR_ROLE_ADMIN` which can add and remove address from the
+Each NFR has a `REGISTRAR_ROLE`, which can register new identities, a `REGISTRAR_ROLE_ADMIN` which can add and remove addresses from the
 `REGISTRAR_ROLE` as well as update NFR parameters, and a `DEFAULT_ADMIN_ROLE` which can make modifications to which addresses have the
 `REGISTRAR_ROLE` and `REGISTRAR_ROLE_ADMIN`.
 Both of these roles are set up through the NFR constructor.
-Additionally, the `REGISTRAR_ROLE` and the owner of a token have the option to update the information stored in the `tokenURI` after registration unless
+Additionally, the `REGISTRAR_ROLE` and the owner of an NFI have the option to update the information stored in the `tokenURI` after registration unless
 `allowStorageUpdate` is set to `false` (which it is by default and can be updated by the `REGISTRAR_ROLE`).
 The same applies for the token `label` through the `allowLabelChange` flag (which is false by default).
 In some cases, it can be useful to dissallow the transfer of ownership of NFIs.
 This can be done if `REGISTRAR_ROLE` sets `allowTransfers` to `false`.
 In this case, the `REGISTRAR_ROLE` can still